taybenca/CV/README.md

   A Software Engineer passionate about front-end web development.

-  I have been learning how to use Ruby and JavaScript to write web applications for the past eight weeks at Makers Academy.
+  I have been learning how to use Ruby and JavaScript to write web applications for the past twelve weeks at Makers Academy.

   My goal for the next three months is to be able to write a tested and reusable, clean code to collaborate on significant projects.
 </div>